justin808/justin808.github.io/source/_posts/2013-05-26-ember-dot-js-hello-world.markdown

 ---

 <p>
-Ember.js is really cool!
+Ember.js is really amazing.
 The place to start is <a href="http://emberjs.com/guides/">Tom Dale's Intro Tutorial Video</a>
 (on <a href="http://www.youtube.com/watch?feature=player_embedded&amp;v=Ga99hMi7wfY">Youtube</a>).
 In the 30 minute video you build the app shown here in this iframe.
 Some of the features you'll learn include:
 </p><ol>